LIGHT, CBSE CLASS X, PHYSICS NOTES PART I

 Light is needed to see things around us.

 We also need a source of light to make objects visible.
-It is only when light coming from an object enters our eyes that we are able to see that object.
-This light may have been emitted by the object itself or it may have been reflected by the object.
+It is only when light coming from an object enters our eyes that we can see that object.
+This light may have been emitted by the object itself, or it may have been reflected by the object.
+PROPERTIES OF LIGHT

 Light enables us to see objects from which it comes or from which it is reflected.
-For example, the sum gives out light.
+For example, the sun gives out light.
 We can see because the light coming from the sun enters our eyes.
-The object which emits its own light is known as a luminous object.
+The object that emits its own light is known as a luminous object.

 Sun, other stars, electric bulbs, tube light, torch, candles, and fire, etc. Though luminous objects are very small in number but they help us to see a very large variety of non-luminous objects around us.

-The object like a flower, a chair or a table do not have the light of their own but even then we are able to see them.
+The objects, like a flower, a chair, or a table, do not have the light of their own light, but even then we are able to see them.
 Though objects like a flower, a chair or a table, bricks, etc do not emit light, we can see them by the light which they reflect or scatter by taking it from a luminous object.

-Those objects which do not emit light by their own but only reflect or scatter the light which falls on them are called non-luminous objects.
+Those objects that do not emit light by their own but only reflect or scatter the light that falls on them are called non-luminous objects.

-A flower, chair, table, book, trees, other planets, human being fan, bad, mirror, diamond, wall, floor, and Road, etc., are non luminous object in fact most of the object around us are non-luminous objects.
+A flower, chair, table, book, trees, other planets, human being fan, bad, mirror, diamond, wall, floor, and Road, etc., are non-luminous objects.
+In fact, most of the objects around us are non-luminous.

-We can see the non-luminous object because they received light from the luminous object and reflect the light into our eyes.
+We can see the non-luminous object because it receives light from the luminous object and reflects the light into our eyes.
 So we can say that light is a form of energy that causes a sensation of sight.

 Nature of light

-There are two theories about the nature of light; wave theory of light and particle theory of light.
+There are two theories about the nature of light: the wave theory of light and the particle theory of light.
 Some of the phenomena of light can be explained only if the light is considered to be made up of waves.
 Whereas others can be explained only if the light is made up of particles.

-According to Wave theory, light consists of electromagnetic waves which do not require a material medium for example solid liquid or gas for their propagation.
+According to the Wave theory, light consists of electromagnetic waves which do not require a material medium, for example, solid, liquid, or gas for their propagation.
 The wavelength of visible light waves is very small.
-The speed of a light wave is very high it is about 3 × 108 meter per second in a vacuum.
+The speed of a light wave is very high; it is about 3 × 108 meters per second in a vacuum.

-According to particle, theory light is composed of particles that travel in a straight line at very Speed.
+According to particle theory, light is composed of particles that travel in a straight line at very high Speed.
 The elementary particle that defines light is a Photon.

 For example,